tractorcow/cow/readme.md

 ## Release

-`cow release <version>` will perform all release tasks. <version> is mandatory and must be the exact tag name to release.
+`cow release <version>` will perform the first part of the release tasks.
+<version> is mandatory and must be the exact tag name to release.

 This command has these options: